bamos/snowglobe/README.md

 to output [Snowplow canonical output][canonical-output] for the pageviews as a tab separated file at `events.tsv`.

-[Spark][spark] is a Scala data query engine and is used to process the Snowplow event data.

 ## Prerequisites, installing, and configuring.
 1. Install wget, Python, sbt, scala, and the JRE (&ge; 1.7).
 2. Ensure `JAVA_HOME` in `env.sh` contains a Java distribution